Introduction:

 - outlet circuit 2: 22

-The following images show an illustration of a foot brake valve (drawing: Wabco) and the symbol of a foot brake valve, both with the codes.
+The following images show an illustration of a foot brake valve (drawing: Wabco) and the symbol of a foot brake valve, both with the designations.

-In the images below, we see the diagram of the air brake system with all components (above) and the diagram with the same setup in which the separated circuits with all symbols and codes of this brake system are shown (below).
+In the images below we see the diagram of the air brake system with all components (top) and the diagram with the same layout in which the separated circuits with all symbols and designations of this particular brake system are shown (bottom).

 Legend: